rafalopezv/Single-visualizations/progressOverTime/README.md

 # About

-I wanted to explore how progress over time can be represented in a more dynamic and aligned way with the concept of a race.
-Unlike the traditional bar race plots often used for similar data
+I wanted to explore a more dynamic representation of progress over time, aligning it with the concept of a race, as opposed to traditional bar race plots often used for similar data.
+This visualization depicts the annual rate of poverty reduction in each of Bolivia’s departments.

 # Result